Castelnuovo Rangone

 Castelnuovo Rangone (Modenese: Castelnôv) is a comune (municipality) in the Province of Modena in the Italian region Emilia-Romagna, located about 40 km west of Bologna and about 13 km south of Modena.
 The most important economic activity is the production and treatment of pork.
+Castelnuovo Rangone includes the following frazioni: Balugola, Cavidole, Montale Rangone, San Lorenzo, Settecani, Ca' Bergomi, Gualinga, Castello, Oratorio di Sant'Anna, Santa Lucia.

+Luciano Pavarotti and his sister Gabriella are buried in the cemetery of Montale Rangone.

 Castelnuovo Rangone borders the following municipalities: Castelvetro di Modena, Formigine, Modena, Spilamberto.